 We’ve been working on ramping up our fruit game this spring.
 Russ (that’s my husband) planted several satsumas, sweet kumquats, meyer lemons, and ruby red grapefruit trees around the perimeter of our backyard.
 We already have two established satsumas, a fig tree, and a scuppernong arbor teeming with young fruit.
 Russ also put in a stand of raspberry canes.
 Our blueberries and peaches haven’t done worth a hang since we’ve lived here on the farm.
 I think he plans to take a do-over on those in the near future.
 He’s having a blast planting things because he got himself a tractor with a front end loader and a backhoe.
 If you need a hole dug, give him a call.

 My addition to all this fruit tree planting was to make cute little signs to identify the trees.
+It was a tough 15 minutes!
 That way, if I can’t tell a grapefruit from a kumquat, I’ll have a sign.
 It pays to be organized!
 Of course, I’ll get to have all sorts of fun making jams, jellies, marmalades, and disinfectants when the fruit comes in.

-Be sure to tell your friends that the farm blog is back in business, and thank you for readin
+Be sure to tell your friends that the farm blog is back in business, and thank you for reading.